swiftlang/swift-evolution/proposals/0258-property-wrappers.md

 * `Codable`, `Hashable`, and `Equatable` synthesis are now based on the backing storage properties, which is a simpler model that gives more control to the authors of property wrapper types.
 * Improved type inference for property wrapper types and clarified that the type of the `wrappedValue` property is used as part of this inference.
 See the "Type inference" section.
 * Renamed the `value` property to `wrappedValue` to avoid conflicts.
+* Initial values and explicitly-specified initializer arguments can both be used together; see the `@Clamping` example.

 ## Acknowledgments